Matt Gaetz

 The son of prominent Florida politician Don Gaetz and grandson of North Dakota politician Jerry Gaetz, Gaetz was raised in Fort Walton Beach, Florida.
-After graduating from the William & Mary Law School, he briefly worked in private practice before running for state representative.
-He served in the Florida House of Representatives from 2010 until 2016, and received national attention for defending Florida's controversial "stand-your-ground law".
-In 2016, he was elected to the U.S. House of Representatives, and was reelected in 2018, 2020, and 2022.
+After graduating from William & Mary Law School, he briefly worked in private practice before running for state representative.
+He served in the Florida House of Representatives from 2010 until 2016, and received national attention for defending Florida's "stand-your-ground law".
+In 2016, he was elected to the U.S. House of Representatives, and was re-elected in 2018, 2020, 2022, and 2024.

+In 2020, Gaetz was accused of child sex trafficking and statutory rape.
+After an investigation, the United States Department of Justice (DOJ) decided not to charge him.
+In December 2024, the House Ethics Committee released a report which found evidence that Gaetz paid for sex—including with a 17-year-old—and abused illegal drugs during his tenure in the U.S. House of Representatives.
+The committee report did not find sufficient evidence that he had engaged in sex trafficking as defined in federal law.

+On November 13, 2024, President-elect Donald Trump announced he would nominate Gaetz to serve as United States attorney general, which some Senate Republicans received poorly.
+Upon Trump's announcement, Gaetz resigned from the House of Representatives.
+A week later, he withdrew himself from consideration for the post of attorney general.
+Though he had already won re-election to the 119th United States Congress, he submitted a letter of resignation prior to the swearing in.
+Gaetz started hosting The Matt Gaetz Show, a political talk show airing weeknights on One America News Network in January 2025.